Skip to main content

 How Does Dosing Directly Influence Metabolic Outcomes?

 The principle of “start low and go slow” is fundamental in female testosterone therapy.
 The dose must be individualized based on baseline hormone levels, body weight, and, most importantly, clinical symptoms and response.
-An appropriate dose aims to alleviate symptoms of deficiency while a dose that is too high can induce androgenic and disrupt metabolic balance.
+An appropriate dose aims to alleviate symptoms of deficiency while a dose that is too high can induce androgenic side effects and disrupt metabolic balance.

 The table below outlines how different dosing levels can impact key metabolic markers.